-ReFlO aims to provide a machine-assisted framework to support Design by Transformation, allowing domain-experts to encode domain knowledge about how programs are built in a particular domain, and for developers to synthesize efficient program architectures, using the knowledge provide by domain-experts.
+ReFlO aims to provide a machine-assisted framework to support Design by Transformation, allowing domain-experts to encode domain knowledge about how programs are built in a particular domain, and developers to synthesize efficient program architectures, using the knowledge provided by domain-experts.

-It provides a GEF graphical editor, to allow users to specify models using a pipe-and-filter notation.
-Transformations, implemented using Epsilon, allows the users to create architectures, and incrementally refine and optimize them for specific platforms.
+It provides a GEF graphical editor, which allows users to specify models using a pipe-and-filter (or dataflow) notation.
+Transformations, implemented using Epsilon, allow the users to create architectures, and incrementally refine and optimize them for specific platforms.

-Users can also provide interpretations of architectures, in order to be able to automatically compute properties about the architectures (e.g., performance costs), at different stages of development.
+Users can also provide interpretations of architectures, in order to automatically compute properties about the architectures (e.g., performance costs), at different stages of development.

 ReFlO also allows users to attach documentation info to their models, and later export the models to HTML (similarly to Javadoc).

 To see ReFlO in action, watch the following screencasts!

 Eclipse (v4.3.2) + ReFlO (v3.0.0) [~355 MB; for Windows]

 Dependencies: the following Eclipse plugins need to be installed (click on the link to see how to install the plugins):